 Offering a retirement plan is a great way for a small business to attract and retain employees.
 It helps everyone, including the owner, shelter income from taxes while saving for retirement.

-To accomodate different needs of small businesses, the tax code offers several types of small business retirement plans.
+To accommodate different needs of small businesses, the tax code offers several types of small business retirement plans.

 Among the options are: